The San Diego Library’s Summer Reading Program 2026

 The Summer Reading Challenge is a free program at The San Diego Public Library.
 It’s a great way to keep kids reading all summer.
 It’s open to San Diego residents of all ages, from kids to adults and also teens.

-You can score tons of museum passes and a free book that you can use to entertain your kids all summer.
+For 2026 you can score tons of museum passes, free tickets to The San Diego Fair, free wings, AND a free book.
 San Diego is always a great place to explore but having free museum passes makes our summer so much more fun!
 Many of these museums are major attractions in San Diego.

 I am also offering San Diego Mamas summer camp this year.
 It’s a free printable with 12 weeks of themed San Diego fun.
 There are also corresponding books, movies, and easy activity recommendations.
 I work in all the free library pass places and will email out further instructions for the activities weekly!
 You can download that for free here.